MobilityDB/MobilityDB-Leaflet/README.md

 Now, you should be able to see the application running at `localhost:3000`! 🎉

+## 📊 Datasets 📊

+This visualization tool can be used with various moving object datasets.
+Currently, it supports the following dataset:

+### AIS Data

+Our project uses the AIS (Automatic Identification System) dataset available [here](https://web.ais.dk/aisdata/).
+The AIS system is used for tracking and identifying marine vessels, providing a wealth of spatio-temporal data.
+Please visit the link to get access to the AIS data.

+If you wish to add support for another dataset, please check out the 'Contributing' section.
+We'd love to make this tool compatible with more types of moving object data!

 ## 🤝 Contributing 🤝

 This is an open-source project, and contributions are welcome!
 Feel free to submit a pull request or create an issue.